cody-greene/rum/readme.md

   --port, -p    Bind server to this [address:]port instead of 0.0.0.0 and
                 and random port

+  --router, -r  Redirect all requests to this path but keep the
+                displayed url unchanged.
+Use this if you've got client-side routing and want to avoid 404s.

   --version, -v Show version number

 Basic usage: